DylanLacey/parallel_test_tutorial/README.md

 ```
 **Let's break this down**

-* Because of file loading issues, you need to require `sauce/cucumber` after `cucumber/rails`.
+* Because of file loading issues, you *must* to require `sauce/cucumber` after `cucumber/rails`.
 * `Capybara.javascript_driver = :sauce` tells Capybara that any tests that need to be run with `javascript` should be handled by sauce.
-What Sauce has done is any test tagged with `@selenium` will be run automatically on the Sauce OnDemand platform.
+What the `sauce-cucumber` gem does is make any test tagged with `@selenium` run automatically on the Sauce OnDemand platform.
-* The `Sauce.config` block tells sauce what platform(Mac), what browser(Chrome), and what browser version(chrome doesn't have versions so you just put an empty string.
+* The `Sauce.config` block tells the `sauce-cucumber` gem which platform (Mac), browser (Chrome) and browser version ("") to execute your test on.
+Chrome doesn't have versions so you just put an empty string.
 And yes, it has to be in an array of arrays!

-We now need to add our creditentials so SauceLabs knows who we are.
+We now need to add our credentials so SauceLabs knows who we are.
 Inside of our `config` directory create a new `.yml` file called `ondemand.yml`.
-The sauce gem is looking for this file.
+The sauce gem looks for this file.
 Add the following:

 ```
 access_key: YOUR_ACCESS_KEY_HERE
 username: YOUR_USERNAME_HERE
 ```

-Now, we need to go to the top of our `smoketest.feature` file and add the `@selenium` tag so we can indicate what tests we want run on Sauce OnDemand.
+Now, we need to tag our `smoketest.feature` file with the `@selenium` tag to indicate what tests we want run with Sauce OnDemand.
 You file should look like this:

 ```
 @selenium